pepkit/pepspec/docs/looper/tutorial/pipestat.md

 You should now be able to navigate to the `results.yaml` file and see the reported results within.

+!!! tip "Key Point"
+    One of the remarkable things about this setup is that the result reports are decoupled from the pipeline.
+All the pipeline has to do is call `pipestat` with information about the same identifier, the name of the result, and the result value itself.
+There's no configuration of pipestat at the pipeline level.
+Instead, configuration of the results storage is passed through from the user's looper config file.
+This allows a user to change how the results are reported for any pipeline.

 ## A  Python based pipeline

-Chances are that your pipeline is written in python.
+If your pipeline is written in Python, using pipestat is even easier.
 Looper can run a `.py` just as easily as a `.sh` file and, using pipestat's python API, can report results from within the `.py` file.

-First, we will need to change our shell pipeline to a python base pipeline.
+First, we will need to change our shell pipeline to a Python-based pipeline.
 In the same folder as your `count_lines.sh`, create a new file `count_lines.py` and place the following code within:

 ```python
 import pipestat